schwabe/ics-openvpn/README.md

 ---------------
 If you want to develop on ics-openvpn please read the [doc/README.txt](https://github.com/schwabe/ics-openvpn/blob/master/doc/README.txt) *before* opening issues or emailing me.

-Also please note that before contributing to the project that I would like to retain my ability to relicense the project for different third parties and therefore probably need a contributer's agreement from any contributing party.
+Also please note that before contributing to the project that I would like to retain my ability to relicense the project for different third parties and therefore probably need a contributor's agreement from any contributing party.
 To get started, [sign the Contributor License Agreement](https://www.clahub.com/agreements/schwabe/ics-openvpn).

 You can help
 ------------